 in mind this can stop many popular sites from working properly.

-However, browsing over the Tor network can be sluggish and intermittent.
-Worse, some “services” outright block Tor users.
+Unfortunately, browsing over the Tor network can be sluggish and intermittent.
+Worse, some “services” outright block Tor connections.

 For when Tor is not viable, I recommend Firefox on the desktop with some tweaks and a number of extensions.